roman-milk/roman-milk.github.io/out-of-thin-air.md

  She stood up and started to take off her clothes.
 I watched her and then I stood up and dropped my trousers and started to smile, "Yeah.
 A leads to B and you still have three more stories to tell me, right?"

  "Four sweetie.
 We have to count tonight too, don't we?"
-Report_Story #1